Aug 18, 2025 Chinenye Ozowara

 What to include in your communication plan:

-• Objectives: What should each interaction achieve (inform, consult, involve, collaborate, empower per IAP2)?
+• Communication objectives: What should each interaction achieve (inform, consult, involve, collaborate, empower)?

-• Audiences and preferences: list groups and their preferred channels and frequency (weekly email, monthly meeting, quarterly briefing).
+• Audiences and preferences: List your stakeholder groups and their preferred channels and frequency (weekly email, monthly meeting, quarterly briefing).
 Record accessibility needs, language, and cultural protocols.

-• Key messages by audience: concise, plain‑language summaries customized to interests
+• Key messages (by group/segment): Think concise, plain‑language summaries customized to interests.

-• Channels and cadence: email/SMS, webinars, town halls, 1:1 briefings, community meetings, portals.
-Match channel to purpose and preference.
+• Communication channels and cadence: Email/SMS, webinar, town hall, 1:1 briefings or meetings, community meetings or open houses, and online portals.
+Match the channel to the purpose and preference.

-• Roles and approvals: spokespersons, reviewers, and response time targets (RACI/DACI).
+• Team roles and approvals required: Spokesperson, reviewers, and response time targets (RACI/DACI).

-• Two‑way feedback: how stakeholders ask questions or submit feedback (surveys, office hours, web forms) and how you will acknowledge and respond ("you said, we did " summaries).
+• How will you manage and track two‑way feedback?
+How can your stakeholders ask questions or submit feedback (surveys, office hours, web forms), and how will you acknowledge and respond to them?

-• Risk and escalation: sensitive topics, review steps, and a clear path for handling complaints or urgent concerns.
+• Risk and issue escalation procedure: Define a straightforward process for handling complaints or urgent concerns/issues.

 Enable your communication plan in your SRM

-Your stakeholders' profiles in your SRM can be updated to reflect the communication you will use with them.
-You can then log communication commitments to ensure you do what you committed to in your plan, automate reminders for other team members involved, track your outreach with stakeholders (emails, meeting notes, phone calls, etc. ), and generate reports to demonstrate timely, responsive communication.
+Your stakeholders' profiles in your SRM can be updated to reflect their stakeholder group and preferences, such as communication type or frequency.
+You can also assign tasks to ensure the communications you committed to in your plan are actioned, track your communications with your stakeholders (emails, meeting notes, phone calls, etc. ), and generate reports to demonstrate timely, responsive communication.

 • Relevance: Share only what the audience needs for them to decide or act on.